fkarg/fkarg.github.io/_posts/beyond-qwerty.md

 The left hand is used much more than the right.
 Not just used, strained.
-The tendons and sheaths on the left hand are strained more by a little amount, continuosly.
+The tendons and sheaths on the left hand are strained more by a little amount, continuously.
 The benefit?
 You can write a whole lot with just your left hand.
 Where does this asymmetry come from?

 ## Short History of QWERTZ